Guides

 🎯 20s Practice (10 minutes)

-Throw at the 20 segment only — not treble 20, just anywhere in the 20.
+Just throw at the 20 segment.
+Not treble 20 specifically — anywhere in the 20.
 Focus on grouping your three darts as close together as possible.
-Don't worry about score, worry about consistency.
-Can you land all three in the same area?
-This builds your muscle memory for the most important area of the board.
+Don't care about score, care about consistency.
+Can you get all three in the same postcard-sized area?
+That's the goal.
+This builds muscle memory for the most important part of the board.

 🔄 Around the Clock (10 minutes)

-Play a game of Around the Clock — hit every number from 1 to 20 in order, then the bullseye.
-This forces you to aim at every part of the board and builds familiarity with the layout.
-Track how many darts it takes you and try to beat your personal best.
+Play Around the Clock — hit 1 through 20 in order, then the bull.
+Forces you to aim at every part of the board instead of just hammering treble 20.
+Count how many darts it takes and try to beat your record.
+You'll be surprised how quickly it drops.

 🎯 Doubles Practice (10 minutes)